-2 Credits (2 Lecture, 0 Lab 0 Shop) 2 Hrs/Wk (2 Hrs.
-Lecture) 15 wks This course will provide an overview of the complex financial systems within today's healthcare environment and provide an understanding of the basics of health insurance and public funding programs, managed care contracting, and how services are paid.
+2 Credits (2 Lecture, 0 Lab 0 Shop)

+2 Hrs/Wk (2 Hrs.
+Lecture) 15 wks

+This course will provide an overview of the complex financial systems within today's healthcare environment and provide an understanding of the basics of health insurance and public funding programs, managed care contracting, and how services are paid.
+This course will provide students with a basic understanding of healthcare reimbursement methodologies.
 Prerequisites: MCO 110 and 113.